Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 - Engage with their responses.
 Listen to how students respond and chip in accordingly to both show students you’re interested in what they have to say and guide the conversation.

 Alongside this, try to pay attention to the group dynamic.
-In these situations, people will often follow the general consensus of the group and more dominant personalities can take centre stage.
+In these situations, people will often follow the general consensus during group work, and more dominant personalities can take centre stage.
 Pay close attention to how the discussion is moving to introduce new elements or bring quieter people into play.

 10. Improve participation